-The COVID-19 pandemic or other health epidemic could adversely impact our business and affect our operations, as well as the business or operations of our manufacturers or other third parties with whom we conduct business.\
+A health epidemic or pandemic could adversely impact our business and affect our operations, as well as the business or operations of our manufacturers or other third parties with whom we conduct business.\ businesses in an effort to reduce the spread of the disease.
+We may experience disruptions that could severely impact our business and clinical trials, including:

-Our business could be adversely affected by the effects of health pandemics or epidemics in regions where we have business operations, and could cause significant disruption in the operations of third parties upon whom we rely.
-In particular, the ongoing COVID-19 pandemic could materially affect our operations, as well as the business or operations of our suppliers, CROs, other contract service providers or other third parties with whom we conduct business.
-As a result of measures imposed by governments in affected regions, many commercial activities, businesses and schools have been, were, or may again be suspended as part of measures intended to reduce the spread of COVID-19.
-As the COVID-19 pandemic continues, we may experience disruptions that could severely impact our business and clinical trials, including:
+Our business could be adversely affected by the effects of health epidemics or pandemics in regions where we have business operations, and could cause significant disruption in the operations of third parties upon whom we rely including our suppliers, CROs and other contract service providers.
+Measures imposed by governments in affected regions may impact commercial activities and

-- delays or difficulties in enrolling and retaining patients in our clinical trials, particularly subjects who are at a higher risk of severe illness or death from COVID-19; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including interruption in global shipping that may affect the transport of clinical trial materials; - difficulties interpreting data from our clinical trials due to the possible effects of COVID-19 on patients; - changes in local regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue the clinical trials altogether; - interruptions, difficulties or delays arising in our existing operations and company culture as a result of some of our employees working remotely, including those hired during the COVID-19 pandemic; - diversion of healthcare resources away from the conduct of ongoing or future clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others, or interruption of clinical trial subject visits and study procedures, the occurrence of which could affect the integrity of clinical trial data;

-- limitations in resources that would otherwise be focused on the conduct of our business, our preclinical studies or our clinical trials, including because of sickness or the desire to avoid contact with large groups of people or as a result of government-imposed "shelter in place" or similar working restrictions; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - interruption in global freight and shipping that may affect the transport of clinical trial materials, such as investigational drug product to be used in our clinical trials; - risks relating to potential disruptions of our contracted manufacturing operations as a result of any potential shut downs or other restrictions in operations due to impact from the COVID-19 pandemic; - changes in regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are to be conducted, or to discontinue the clinical trials altogether, or which may result in unexpected costs; - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government or contractor personnel; - risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; and - refusal of the FDA to accept data from clinical trials in affected geographies outside of their respective jurisdictions.
+- delays or difficulties in enrolling and retaining patients in our clinical trials, particularly subjects who are at a higher risk of severe illness or death: - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including interruption in global shipping that may affect the transport of clinical trial materials; - difficulties interpreting data from our clinical trials due to the possible effects of an infectious disease on patients; - changes in local regulations as part of a response to a public health crisis which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue the clinical trials altogether; - interruptions, difficulties or delays arising in our existing operations; - diversion of healthcare resources away from the conduct of ongoing or future clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others, or interruption of clinical trial subject visits and study procedures, the occurrence of which could affect the integrity of clinical trial data; - limitations in resources that would otherwise be focused on the conduct of our business, our preclinical studies or our clinical trials, including because of sickness or the desire to avoid contact with large groups of people or as a result of government-imposed "shelter in place" or similar working restrictions; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - interruption in global freight and shipping that may affect the transport of clinical trial materials, such as investigational drug product to be used in our clinical trials; - risks relating to potential disruptions of our contracted manufacturing operations as a result of any potential shut downs or other restrictions in operations due to impact from the public health crisis; - changes in regulations as part of a response to an epidemic or pandemic which may require us to change the ways in which our clinical trials are to be conducted, or to discontinue the clinical trials altogether, or which may result in unexpected costs; - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government or contractor personnel; - risk that participants enrolled in our clinical trials will acquire an infectious disease while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; and - refusal of the FDA to accept data from clinical trials in affected geographies outside of their respective jurisdictions.